 a receptor tyrosine kinase that binds insulin-like growth factor 1 (IGF1) with a high affinity and IGF2 with a lower affinity.
 Functions as an anti-apoptotic agent by enhancing cell survival.
 Can play a critical role in transformation events.
 Cleavage of the precursor generates alpha and beta subunits.
 Tetramer of 2 alpha and 2 beta chains linked by disulfide bonds.
 The alpha chains contribute to the formation of the ligand- binding domain, while the beta chain carries the kinase domain.
 Interacts with PIK3R1 and with the PTB/PID domains of IRS1 and SHC1 in vitro when autophosphorylated on tyrosine residues.
 Mutated in rare cases of pre- and post-natal growth retardation.
 One SNP associated with increased human longevity.
 Increased expression of IGF1R and other pathway members associated with progression and malignancy in a range of cancers.
 Inhibitors: AG1024, AEW541.
 Note: This description may include information from UniProtKB.

-Biological Process: phosphoinositide 3-kinase cascade; inactivation of MAPKK activity; protein heterooligomerization; protein amino acid autophosphorylation; exocrine pancreas development; signal transduction; regulation of JNK cascade; response to vitamin E; positive regulation of MAPKKK cascade; mammary gland development; male sex determination; positive regulation of cell proliferation; protein tetramerization; positive regulation of cytokinesis; negative regulation of protein kinase B signaling cascade; phosphoinositide-mediated signaling; positive regulation of protein kinase B signaling cascade; insulin-like growth factor receptor signaling pathway; establishment of cell polarity; insulin receptor signaling pathway; immune response; brain development; positive regulation of DNA replication; positive regulation of cell migration; negative regulation of apoptosis
+Biological Process: phosphoinositide 3-kinase cascade; epidermis development; inactivation of MAPKK activity; protein heterooligomerization; protein amino acid autophosphorylation; exocrine pancreas development; signal transduction; regulation of JNK cascade; response to vitamin E; positive regulation of MAPKKK cascade; mammary gland development; male sex determination; positive regulation of cell proliferation; protein tetramerization; positive regulation of cytokinesis; phosphoinositide-mediated signaling; negative regulation of protein kinase B signaling cascade; positive regulation of mitosis; negative regulation of transcription factor activity; positive regulation of protein kinase B signaling cascade; insulin-like growth factor receptor signaling pathway; axonogenesis; establishment of cell polarity; insulin receptor signaling pathway; immune response; brain development; positive regulation of DNA replication; positive regulation of cell migration; negative regulation of apoptosis